global-container-format/gcf-spec/README.md

 The above is known as the *common descriptor* and is the same for every resource type.
 When needed, resources may extend their descriptor by appending extra fields, generating a *composite descriptor* made of the common descriptor as specified above, followed by the *extended descriptor*.
 When this happens, `Extension Size` is the size, in bytes of the extended descriptor.
 If a resource has no extended descriptor, `Extension Size` must be 0.

 Resource descriptor structures must be aligned on a 64 bits boundary.
 Padding must be added **after the resource content data** to ensure the next resource descriptor is properly aligned, unless the `Unpadded` flag is enabled.
-In this case, no padding must be placed between the resource content data and the next resource descriptor, thus ignoring the descriptor alignment requirement.
+In this case, no padding must be placed between a resource's content data and the next resource descriptor, thus ignoring the descriptor alignment requirement.
 The last resource does not require padding.

 A resource must be skippable even if its type is unknown by advancing `Size + ExtensionSize` bytes past the end of the common descriptor and, if padding is enabled, aligning the new address to a 64 bits boundary.